joyfulmonster/joyfulmongo/ExtendiableHashing.md

 *Note*
 * ConcurrentExtendiableHashMap.java is the proxy class to the actual implementation.
 * ConcurrentExtendiableHashMapImpl.java is the actual implementation entrypoint.
-It holds of the reference to Directory and * coordinate the execution steps stated above for different operations.
+It holds of the reference to Directory and  coordinate the execution steps stated above for different operations.
 * Directory.java is an AtomicReference to a AtomicReferenceArray of Buckets.
 So the Directory object can be shared across multiple thread.
 The Bucket array maybe updated atomiclly.
-* Bucket.java defines the interface a bucket, there maybe various implementations.
+* Bucket.java defines the interface a Bucket, there maybe various implementations.
 * LinearProbingBucketImpl.java is a hashmap implementation of Bucket, it uses Linear Probing collision resolution.
 * BucketFactory.java provides the facility to manage and replace different Bucket implementation without impact Directory and hashmap implemenation.
 * HashStrategy.java captures different hash functions.